 The greatest danger when using a topdressing program is crown hydration injury.
-With no insulating layer to mitigate the thawing/refreezing cycle and no barrier between the turf and water that may accumulate on the surface, there is a danger of crown hydration injury throughout the winter, especially on greens that do not drain well.
-Most of the superintendents surveyed who used a topdressing winter protection program indicated that they use some type of windbreak to capture as much snow as possible on their greens.
-Several studies indicated that the best form of winter protection is a thick, dry, stable snow cover (4,5).
-Unfortunately, Mother Nature offers no guarantees, and cycles of thawing and refreezing, and winter rainstorms can thwart this strategy.
+With no insulating layer to mitigate the thawing/refreezing cycle and no barrier between the turf and water that may accumulate on the surface, there is a danger of crown hydration injury throughout winter, especially on greens that do not drain well.
+Most of the superintendents surveyed who used a topdressing winter protection program indicated that they used some type of windbreak to capture as much snow as possible on their greens.
+Several studies have indicated that the best form of winter protection is a thick, dry, stable snow cover (4,5).
+Unfortunately, Mother Nature offers no guarantees, and cycles of thawing and refreezing as well as winter rainstorms can thwart this strategy.

-Some superintendents indicated that they were concerned about using covers because of the possibility of anoxia injury.
+Some superintendents indicated they were concerned about using covers because of the possibility of anoxia injury.
 Based on the research, this concern is certainly legitimate.
 However, studies have shown that anoxia injury is possible even with a topdressing winter protection program.
-As stated earlier, it is difficult to determine exactly when anoxia damage takes place because, as with crown hydration, many factors interact to cause the injury.
+As stated earlier, determining exactly when anoxia damage takes place is difficult, because, as with crown hydration, many factors interact to cause the injury.
 Anoxic conditions like those that occur under an impermeable cover can also occur under ice (12).
 Anoxic conditions under ice may lead to a loss of cold hardiness, which may in turn lead to direct low-temperature injury or, more likely, crown hydration injury.

 Superintendents using a no-cover winter protection program reported using a wide variety of methods to protect their greens.
-Most said that they topdressed their greens with sand (two of the 31 respondents said they did nothing at all), but the amount of sand applied varied greatly.
-Some reported that they sprayed an antidesiccant; others reported using black sand or Milorganite to help warm the soil in the spring.
-Most superintendents said that they used some type of windbreak on the areas most exposed to wind.
-The programs are varied and adapted by each superintendent to meet specific needs.
+Most said they topdressed their greens with sand (two of the 31 respondents said they did nothing at all), but the amount of sand applied varied greatly.
+Some reported they sprayed an antidesiccant; others reported using black sand or Milorganite to help warm the soil in spring.
+Most superintendents said they used some type of windbreak on the areas most exposed to wind.
+The programs were varied and adapted by each superintendent to meet specific needs.

-One universal truth about the topdressing programs is that they are all less expensive to implement than programs that employ covers.
-Material costs, mostly for topdressing sand, ranged from $500 to $1,500 among those surveyed, and the vast majority of superintendents reported that they do not budget extra money for labor to implement such programs.
+One universal truth about the topdressing programs was that they were all less expensive to implement than programs that employed covers.
+Material costs, mostly for topdressing sand, ranged from $500 to $1,500 among those surveyed, and the vast majority of superintendents reported they did not budget extra money for labor to implement such programs.

 We continue to learn more about winter injury every year, and our ability to prevent or minimize it continues to improve.
-Often however, the most exhaustive preparations and the most advanced covering systems cannot prevent winter damage.
+Often, however, the most exhaustive preparations and the most advanced covering systems cannot prevent winter damage.
 At times like these, we seem to be at the mercy of the weather, and a healthy dose of good luck is the only way to avoid winter injury.
-This has been the prevailing opinion of most superintendents and researchers through decades of work with winter injury.
-However, attitudes are beginning to change.
+This has been the prevailing opinion of most superintendents and researchers through decades of work with winter injury, but attitudes are beginning to change.